qztama/Peer-to-Peer-Messenger/README.txt

+EncryptionLibrary files provided by Professor Christopher Nitta of UC Davis

 Usage:
 Commands can be found on start up of the program.
 To message someone, you must first /connect, then /mess them.
 After that, anything you type will be sent to the user